 Cost: Currently Being Determined ongoing funding

-As an initial step, the state would to increase the state Lifeline to matching the federal support for Lifeline Broadband at $9.25 to be able to address affordability for households at 135% of the federal poverty guideline.
-This would be a first step to addressing affordability for households that demonstrate a clear fiscal need within the existing system and infrastructure of the Lifeline Broadband program.
+As an initial step, the state would increase the state Lifeline to match the federal support for Lifeline Broadband at $9.25 to address affordability for households at 135% of the federal poverty guideline.
+This would address affordability for households that demonstrate a clear fiscal need within the existing system and infrastructure of the Lifeline Broadband program.
 In addition, a state program that would supplement the cost of connectivity can help diminish the digital chasm.

 Suggested Funding Sources for Consideration: